r1chardj0n3s/angboard/README.md

 This repository contains two applications:

-1. fauxstack, which either proxies API requests to an OpenStack installation (this is "live" mode) and will also provide fake responses to allow development without requiring an OpenStack installation.
+2. the Javascript application in "app" providing the dashboard for OpenStack using angularjs and bootstrap.
-2. angboard, which is the Javascript application providing the dashboard for OpenStack using angularjs and bootstrap.
+1. "fauxstack", which proxies API requests to an OpenStack installation (this is "live" mode) and will eventually also provide fake responses to allow development without requiring an OpenStack installation.

 The fauxstack proxy is intentionally very thin and should have as little knowledge about APIs as possible built into it.
 The keystone service catalog